robertthurber/odin_recipe/README.md

 # odin_recipe

-basic webpage for recipe only using html
+basic webpage for recipe only using html.
+This is the first project in the odin project. we are creating a simple recipe website using nothing but html